-(a) General.
+- (a) General.
 In order to prevent Independent Physicians and other healthcare providers in the Geographic Service Area from being disadvantaged by a lack of access to patient electronic health information necessary for the management of their patients, and to further facilitate better patient care and coordination of care for the Population, the New Health System shall spend a minimum of \$8,000,000 over the Ten-Year Period in developing and providing readily and easily accessible access to patient electronic health information ("HIE").
-Any imposition of fees or costs for such access by Independent Physicians or other healthcare providers shall comply with federal anti-kickback statues and rules, and shall be a minimal amount that shall not exceed what is reasonable based on comparisons with other communities offering such services.

-(b) Policy.
-The policy behind this Section 3.05, and a policy that the HIE Plan shall reflect, is that patient health information should be readily available to healthcare providers in the Geographic Service Area; that cost should not be a barrier to providers obtaining such information; and that any transfer of such information should be for the benefit of the patients in the Geographic Service Area, and not a source of commercial or financial gain for the New Health System or other parties.

-(c) HIE Plan.
-In connection therewith, within twelve (12) months after the Issue Date, the New Health System shall develop and submit to the Department for its approval a plan for the first three (3) full Fiscal Years after the Issue Date (the "HIE Plan"), which plan shall, among other things, require the New Health System to (i) coordinate with the Independent Physicians and other health care providers in the Geographic Service Area and other relevant third parties to determine the optimal technology solution for expanding the scope and effectiveness of providing access to patient electronic health information to the Independent Physicians and other health care providers, and (ii) take all actions within its control to prohibit the resale or other commercial use of HIE data.
+Any imposition of fees or costs for such access by Independent Physicians or other healthcare providers shall comply with federal anti-kickback statues and rules, and shall be a minimal amount that shall not exceed what is reasonable based on comparisons with other communities offering such services. - (b) Policy.
+The policy behind this Section 3.05, and a policy that the HIE Plan shall reflect, is that patient health information should be readily available to healthcare providers in the Geographic Service Area; that cost should not be a barrier to providers obtaining such information; and that any transfer of such information should be for the benefit of the patients in the Geographic Service Area, and not be utilized as a source of commercial or financial gain for the New Health System or other parties.
+Nothing in this section shall prohibit the New Health System from pursuing funding for research initiatives, or utilizing its own data for commercial purposes, so long as research initiatives are conducted in compliance with applicable privacy laws.
+Furthermore, any transfer of patient health information should comply with the Health Insurance Portability and Accountability Act and associated regulations on the use of patient information. - (c) HIE Plan.
+In connection therewith, within twelve (12) months after the Issue Date, the New Health System shall develop and submit to the Department for its approval a plan for Fiscal Years 2020 and 2021 (the "HIE Plan"), which plan shall, among other things, require the New Health System to (i) coordinate with the Independent Physicians and other health care providers in the Geographic Service Area and other relevant third parties to determine the optimal technology solution for expanding the scope and effectiveness of providing access to patient electronic health information to the Independent Physicians and other health care providers, and (ii) take all actions within its control to prohibit the resale or other commercial use of HIE data.